ansible-collections/amazon.aws/docs/amazon.aws.cloudformation_info_module.rst

     - debug:
         msg: "{{ output['cloudformation']['my-cloudformation-stack'] }}"

-    # When the module is called as cloudformation_facts, return values are published
-    # in ansible_facts['cloudformation'][<stack_name>] and can be used as follows.
-    # Note that this is deprecated and will stop working in Ansible after 2021-12-01.

-    - amazon.aws.cloudformation_facts:
-        stack_name: my-cloudformation-stack

-    - debug:
-        msg: "{{ ansible_facts['cloudformation']['my-cloudformation-stack'] }}"

     # Get stack outputs, when you have the stack name available as a fact
     - set_fact:
         stack_name: my-awesome-stack